dfelinto/blender-manual/manual/modeling/texts/properties.rst

 Overflow
    How to handle text overflowing available space in the defined boxes.

-   Overflow
+   :Overflow:
       Just keep text running out of the last box.

-   Scale to Fit
+   :Scale to Fit:
       Scale text to fit into the available space.

-   Truncate
+   :Truncate:
       Hide the end of the text that does not fit into the available space.

       .. note::